Kedyi/Sentiment_analysis/README.md

 Created a system using Tweepy API and Textblob that will not require a dataset to perform sentiment analysis.
 With this system we will be able to draw a huge amount of tweets.

 ## About the System
 In this project, I tried to propose and learn about a system that perform sentiment analysis with a more easier approach that does not require to create a dataset beforehand.
-We will be using Twitter Developer with Tweepy API to access the tweets and use Textblob Library.
+I have used Twitter Developer with Tweepy API to access the tweets and use Textblob Library.

 ## ARCHITECTURE
 - Twitter Database